waltzofpearls/otto/README.md

 If you have rust installed on your computer, run otto locally with `make run`, it needs `rustc` and `cargo`, or run it with `make docker`, if your machine has docker installed.

+### Known issues

+In alpine linux, firing slack and email alerts will trigger segmentation fault.
+This issue might be caused by calling slack-hook and lettre libs inside async runtime.
+It's possbile the segfault is related to musl libc.